 A rendering of the modular construction process. design nARCHITECTS, illustration courtesy Mir.no

-My Micro NY, the 55-unit building that won former New York City Mayor Michael Bloomberg’s competition in 2013 to build a multi-family micro-unit building in the city, is aiming for a March delivery of its modules for a fall 2015 final delivery date.
+Carmel Place, the 55-unit building that won former New York City Mayor Michael Bloomberg’s competition in 2013 to build a multi-family micro-unit building in the city, is aiming to be complete in December with delivery shortly thereafter.

 An interior rendering of a unit. design nARCHITECTS, illustration courtesy Ledaean

-The team, which has never taken on a similar project, has run into a few snags while working out how to make the building become a reality, especially given NYC’s strict code.
-That code dictates, for example, that living rooms must be a minimum of eight feet wide.
+The team behind the micro-units told UrbanTurf back in January that it has run into a few snags while working out how to make the building become a reality.
+City code dictates, for example, that living rooms must be a minimum of eight feet wide.